 First, we explored the Pförtnerhaus where many cultural events and concerts take place.
 Here was the main place for the fair.
 Downstairs we started walking around to explore one booth after the other.

 We had to stop at one booth specifically by the company BETONEN - handmade concrete furniture.
 That sounds a bit unusual and funny first, but looks quite cool!
-I mostly can't stand concrete so if I like something with concrete it has to include wood basically.
+I mostly not a big fan of concrete to be honest, so if I like something with concrete it has to include wood basically.
 That's when I had to stop and had to touch the table and some other pieces they had in their exhibition.

 Upstairs were even more booths.
 We enjoyed walking around, and talking to the people behind the brands.

 As it was already late, we had a delicious soup with bread just on the second floor.
 The catering was done by magma, a lovely café in Feldkirch.
-They cook in their very own style, offer many vegan and vegetarian-friendly dishes and always cook in a high quality.
+Their cuisine has its own, unique style, they offer many vegan and vegetarian-friendly dishes and always cook in a high quality.